jagadeesh-dommety/randomreads/Documentation/TopicStoryLines/Enterprenuers.md

-Jan Koum Was on Food Stamps When He Started WhatsApp—Sold It for $19 Billion Ukrainian immigrant, mother died from cancer (2000), living in one-bedroom; rejected by Facebook (2009), started WhatsApp; "no ads, no games, no gimmicks"; Facebook bought it for $19B (2014); signed papers on doorstep of welfare office where he once collected food stamps.

 Oprah Was Fired From Her First TV Job—For Being "Unfit for Television" Baltimore WJZ-TV (1977): removed as anchor for "getting too emotionally invested in stories"; demoted to morning cut-ins; humiliated, moved to Chicago talk show; emotional authenticity critics hated became her $2.5B brand; "unfitness" was her superpower.